 Lead single and album opener Love Never Felt So Good is undoubtedly the jewel in the crown – unsurprisingly, given its roots, co-written by legendary crooner Paul Anka between Thriller and Bad, and befitting of either album.
 Slave to the Rhythm, performed recently to acclaim at the 2014 Billboard Music Awards by a holographic Michael Jackson, can be readily identified as being Dangerous era, although A Place With No Name seems to plagiarise Jackson’s own intro to Leave Me Alone while riffing on America’s 1971 hit A Horse With No Name.

 Chicago and Loving You bounce along nicely, though the catchy but awkward Do You Know Where Your Children Are details a girl’s escape from a sexually abusive father figure, perhaps demonstrating why the track hadn’t previously come to light.
 Blue Gangsta hits a bum note, a flat and forgettable R&B effort, before the title track – shorn from Jackson’s final album Invincible – ends the album with a fittingly punchy coda.

 Limited to only eight tracks and with a running time clocking in at less than 35 minutes, the album is clearly not a holistic experience, disjointed by songs that span genres and eras alike.
 Though Xscape is not quite a thriller, it certainly isn’t bad, and is enough to remind us exactly why Michael Jackson won’t be dethroned as the King of Pop.

-Xscape was released on 9th May 2014, for further information or to order the album visit here.
+Xscape was released on 9th May 2014.
+For further information or to order the album visit Michael Jackson’s website here.

 Watch the video for Love Never Felt So Good here: